 People have asked me several times whether I am interested in writing a book.
 I normally say no. In fact, I gave that answer the last time somebody asked at a dinner party.
 As my wife and I drove home, she asked why I have no interest in writing a book.
 I said, “I don’t think my story is worth writing in a book.
 Who will want to read it?”
 That’s when she said, “Everyone has a life story worthy of a book.”

-Your life story is certainly worth telling and recording.
-Starting with your children, future generations can experience how you felt and reacted in your time.
-Whether you write your story down, record it, or simply tell your children about your life, the following 10 ways to tell your life story will help you in this quest:
+I believe she’s right.
+Your life story is certainly worth telling.
+Even if it’s only for your children and grandchildren, it is valuable to record.
+Future generations can experience how you felt and reacted in your time.
+Whether you write your story down, record it, or simply tell your children about your life, the following 10 questions will help you get started.